San Antonio police shooting suspect says sorry

 (CNN)A man suspected of killing a San Antonio police detective has offered an apology to the dead officer's family.

-Otis Tyrone McKane, 31, was arrested Monday in the fatal shooting of Detective Benjamin Marconi because he worked in law enforcement.
+Otis Tyrone McKane, 31, was arrested Monday in the fatal shooting of Detective Benjamin Marconi.
+Police say Marconi was killed specifically because he was a law enforcement officer.

 "I believe that the uniform was targeted," Police Chief William McManus said at a Monday news conference.